 This is an introductory course developing mobile applications for various platforms, including smart phones, Android devices and Apple IOS.
 Topics include device convergence, platform architecture, app life-cycles, design patterns, and cross-platform development, as well as the challenges of developing for mobile devices.
-Students will be exposed to different API and languages such as Objective C, Xcode and Java.
-(Effective Fall 2013)
+Students will be exposed to different API and languages such as Objective C, Xcode and Java (Prerequisite: LCIS1400 or permission of instructor)